 Meanwhile, Myra returns to her apartment where the landlord insists she pay her past due rent immediately.
 She tells him she's good for it as she has always paid up, one way or another.
 He insists he wants cash this time.
 She tells him to come in and offers sex instead.

 Roy returns to his apartment and sees Myra.
-They take a train ride for a weekend getaway and during the trip Roy cheats some sailors at a dice game.
+They take a train ride for a romantic weekend getaway and during the trip Roy cheats some sailors at a dice game.
 Myra sees him at work and later tells him she recognizes his work as a grifter.
 He refuses to admit what he does at first, but then admits it's true.
 He asks what's her con, and she says she's a long con.
-He tells her "you can't do a long con alone", and she tells him a story about how much money she made with her former partner (J.T.
-Walsh), but that he finally went insane.
+He tells her "you can't do a long con alone".

-Myra follows Lily to the track and covertly observes Lily placing her skimmed profits into the concealed compartment in her car's trunk.
+Later, Myra follows Lily to the horse track and covertly observes Lily placing her skimmed profits into the concealed compartment in her car's trunk.
 Myra tells Roy that she saw his mom at the track and tries to persuade him to join her in the long con.
-Roy is distrustful of Myra.
+Roy continues to be distrustful of Myra.
 She visits Roy at his apartment and tells him she's found a good con and she needs $10,000 to fund the con.
 He doesn't believe her, and she implies he's having an incestuous relationship with his mother.
 Roy strikes her and orders her to leave.

 After driving most of the night, Lily finds a room at a desert hotel in Arizona and Myra follows her.
 She uses a master key to get into Lily's room and attacks her while she's asleep in bed.